Japan Air Self-Defense Force aircrew conduct austere landing operations in coordination with the 3rd Air Expeditionary Wing

-U.S. Air Force Tech.
-Sgt.
-Austin Denigan, section chief of water fuels system maintenance assigned to the 773rd Civil Engineer Squadron, is handed a patch from a member of the Japan Air Self-Defense Force during exercise Resolute Force Pacific 2025 in Guam, July 15, 2025.
+A Japan Air Self-Defense force C-130H Hercules, assigned to the 2nd Contingency Response team, lands on a runway during exercise Resolute Force Pacific in Guam, July 15, 2025.
 REFORPAC is part of a first-in-a-generation Department-Level Exercise series, employing more than 400 Joint and coalition aircraft and more than 12,000 members at more than 50 locations across 3,000 miles.
 (U.S. Air Force photo by Airman 1st Class Raina Dale)

 |Date Taken: